frankligy/scTriangulate/README.md

 from sctriangulate.preprocessing import *
 from sctriangulate.colors import *

-# If you are using Mac, set Matplotlib backend as Agg
+# If you are using Mac or PC, set Matplotlib backend as Agg
 sctriangulate_setting(backend='Agg')

 # Your adata should have: